imfing/hextra/exampleSite/content/docs/guide/configuration.md

 ### Search Index

-Fulltext search powered by [FlexSearch](https://github.com/nextapps-de/flexsearch) is enabled by default.
+Full-text search powered by [FlexSearch](https://github.com/nextapps-de/flexsearch) is enabled by default.
 To customize the search index, set the `params.search.flexsearch.index` parameter in the config file:

 ```yaml {filename="hugo.yaml"}